Your Shopify store might be your pride and joy, but how much traffic does it really get and how to increase organic traffic from Google Search?

 1. Get Your Page and Product Titles Right

-One of the basic SEO optimization steps for Shopify is to create keyword-rich titles for main and product pages.
+One of the basic Shopify SEO optimization steps is to create keyword-rich titles for main and product pages.
 Not only do keywords help search engines identify and categorize your site and its content, but they also help potential customers to find what they’re looking for.

 Choose good titles and summaries.
 They should accurately tell what your store offers customers.
 Also, optimize them with keywords that describe the type of products or services sold in your shop.
 You can also use SEO tools from Shopify to find relevant keywords.